conorwalsh1/ceart-kids-quiz/README.md

 -   Welcome message upon loading the quiz informing player how the quiz works.

--   Closing message upon completing the quiz congratulating the player, asking them how they scored and directing them to click the green map of Ireland in the logo if they would like to restart.
+-   Closing message upon completing the quiz congratulating the player, telling them how they scored and directing them to click the green map of Ireland in the logo if they would like to restart.
+There are four different messages that a player could receive, depending on their final score.

 -   The green map of Ireland in the logo contains a link so that when it is clicked, it will refresh the page, thereby restarting the quiz.

-## Features Left To Add
+## Features I Would Have To Add

 -   Different topics of quiz questions, such as sport, history, geography.